emanchado/narrows/README.md

 TODO
 ====

-* Be able to create novels
 * Really wait until everything is loaded before showing the "Start" button
 * Delete characters from a narration?
+* Allow narrators to update which player plays a character
 * First-time configuration without assuming admin@example.com?

 Initial narrator